This exciting former seaport melds a wealth of arts and history. A day in Bristol is a day well spent

 Bristol’s Museum and Art Gallery includes 19 galleries on three floors, taking visitors from dinosaurs and diamonds to the paintings of Renoir, Sisley and Pissarro.

 Bristol Zoo Gardens introduces 400 species of the animal kingdom in 12 acres of highly renowned gardens.
 The city’s performing arts are vibrant as well.
-Most famous of several major venues is the Old Vic, Britain’s oldest continuously running theater.
+The most famous of several major venues is the Old Vic, Britain’s oldest continuously running theater.

 Moving on from Bristol